TTS TypeScript Quickstart Guide

 You must authenticate to use the Hume TTS API.
 Your API key can be retrieved from the Hume AI platform.

 This example uses dotenv.
-Place your API key in a file .env at the root your project.
+Place your API key in a .env file at the root of your project.

 .env